Reinstate the Sotheby's 2

-People at the US Embassy in London supported protesters in Philadelphia
+People at the US Embassy in London supported protesters in

-black man caught cycling the wrong way on a one way
+Carroll, a young black man caught cycling the wrong way on a one way

 street, recorded on video.
 He remains under arrest.

-The protest, described as a 'flash protest' and had only been called fairly
+The protest, described as a 'flash protest' and had only been called

-was only one of many cases of violence against black
+arrest of Carroll was only one of many cases of violence against black

 people by police in the US, and posters also called for Justice for Sandra

 Bland, found hanged in a jail cell in Waller County, Texas, five

 days ago, three days after she had been arrested following a routine

-Speakers also mentioned other black people killed by police in the US, as
+Speakers also mentioned other black people killed by police in the US,

-Duggan, targeted and shot by police in
+attempt and Mark Duggan, targeted and shot by police in

 embassy fence, and two other officers strolled over briefly to listen

 but took no action.